eProsima/Fast-DDS-docs/docs/fastdds/logging/logging_filtering.rst

 Log entries can be filtered upon consumption according to their :ref:`dds_layer_log_message` component using regular expressions.
-Each time an entry is ready to be consumed, the content filter is applied using |std::regex_search|.
+Each time an entry is ready to be consumed, the content filter is applied using |std::regex_search-api|.
-To set a content filter, member function |Log::SetErrorStringFilter| is used:
+To set a content filter, member function |Log::SetErrorStringFilter-api| is used:

 .. literalinclude:: /../code/DDSCodeTester.cpp
     :language: c++